nagwww/aws-s3-book/README.md

 ---

-There are primarily two layers of security you can use to secure you S3 data
+There are primarily two layers of security you can use to secure your S3 data

 * Resource level security
   * S3 ACLS.